Skip to main content Accessibility

 A child wearing red pajamas with white stripes walks to one side holding a toy, in the background a blue chair and a carpet can be seen.

-A motion sensor turns your light sources on automatically when there's movement – providing light when you need it, and not when you don’t.
+A motion sensor turns your light sources on automatically when there is movement – so you have light when you need it.

 Lower energy use with dimmers and timers